johnwr-response/golang-build-web-applications-intermediate-level/LOCAL_NOTES.md

     ```
 ### Using our encryption package to lock down password resets

 ## Building Admin pages to manage purchases
+### Improving our front end and setting up an Admin menu

 ## Refunds
 ## Cancelling Subscriptions
 ## Paginating Data